A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Simulation Studies on Safety and Fuel Efficiency

-In our simulations, we consider a suddenly introduced brake after time $t_{{\mathrm{brake}}}=5\,{\mathrm{s}}$ in the form of (\ref{eq:discrete-brake-model-1-revised}),\eqref{eq:discrete-brake-model-2-revised} where $\gamma=1.2$ and $\eta=0.1$.
-The brake is applied until the simulation end time $t_{{\mathrm{end}}}=25\,{\mathrm{s}}$.
+In our simulations, we consider the case where a brake is suddenly introduced after time $t_{{\mathrm{brake}}}=5\,{\mathrm{s}}$ in the form of (\ref{eq:discrete-brake-model-1-revised}), \eqref{eq:discrete-brake-model-2-revised} where $\gamma=1.2$ and $\eta=0.1$.
+The brake is introduced by the leader vehicle to avoid a crash ahead and it is applied until the simulation end time $t_{{\mathrm{end}}}=25\,{\mathrm{s}}$.
 Along with the sudden brake, we consider the case where communication between the vehicles faces packet losses.
 In particular, we consider two different models for packet losses: (1) consecutive packet losses and (2) random packet losses.

 For each packet loss model, we attempt to approximate $d_{\min}^{*}$ (the minimum of minimum inter-vehicle distances) by using the distance data $d_{i}(t_{k})$ obtained through our discrete-time simulation approach.
 Specifically, we use this data to calculate ${d_{\min}}$ according to (\ref{eq:dmin-discrete}).
 Notice that ${d_{\min}}$ is only an approximation of the true value $d_{\min}^{\star}$ given in (\ref{eq:d-min-def}).
 However, our simulation guarantees that $|d_{\min}^{\star}-d_{\min}|\leq\alpha$.
 We follow the approach in Section~\ref{subsection:design of simulation times} to choose the consecutive times $t_{k}$, $k\in{\mathbb{N}}_{0}$, where we evaluate the state of the vehicle platoon dynamics.
 As both Theorems~\ref{Theorem-Main} and \ref{Theorem-7} imply $|d_{i}(t)-d_{i}(t_{k})|\leq\alpha$, $t\in[t_{k},t_{k+1})$, our approach guarantees that $|d_{\min}^{\star}-d_{\min}|\leq\alpha$ in both cases.
 In our simulations we choose $\alpha=1$.
 As a result, observing $d_{\min}>1$ indicates that a collision between vehicles is definitely avoided.
 However, a value of $d_{\min}\in(0,1)$ does not provide any safety guarantees.
 To further enhance the efficiency in our numerical analysis, we stop simulations when a collision occurs or vehicles come to a stop.
 As a quantitative result from our simulations, we obtain